KodeurKubik/easy-djs-bot/README.md

 ## Help

-If you don't understand the documentation here or an error has occured, you can report it in this github or send a Discord message to Totoro_Gaming#0243.
+If you don't understand the documentation here or an error has occured, you can report it in this github, send a Discord message to Totoro_Gaming#0243 or send a mail to this email : totorogaming.mc@gmail.com